terrastruct/d2/ci/release/README.md

 must review the [WiX Open Source Maintenance Fee and EULA terms](https://docs.firegiant.com/wix/osmf/), confirm that any required sponsorship is in place, and set the `WIX7_EULA_ACCEPTED` repository variable to exactly `true`.
-That explicit owner-controlled gate enables the workflow to pass `-acceptEula wix7`; the build fails closed when the variable is absent.
+That explicit owner-controlled gate enables the workflow to pass `-acceptEula wix7`.
+Pull requests still validate the pinned release inputs when the variable is absent, but skip the EULA-dependent MSI steps.
+Tag-triggered and manually dispatched builds fail closed when the variable is absent.

 ## build.sh